Moesif/moesif-laravel/README.md

 - The forked (i.e. non-blocking way) of sending data is using exec() with a cURL command.
 The Php exec() command can be successful but the cURL itself may have 401 errors.
 So after integration, if you don't see events and data show up in your Moesif Dash.
 Please turn on debug option, then the cURL command itself will logged.
 You can execute that cURL command and see what the issues are.
 The most common thing to check is if the Application ID is set correctly.

+## Troubleshooting

+### The PHP Extension is Required
+Make sure you install PHP with the JSON Extension enabled [More Info](https://stackoverflow.com/questions/7318191/enable-json-encode-in-php).

 ## Test Laravel App with Moesif Integrated

 [Moesif Laravel Tests](https://github.com/Moesif/moesif-laravel-tests)